cvs-health/testaro/README.md

 In this case, Autosest runs the WAVE test with report type 1.

-An example of an Autotest-provided test is:
+An example of an Autotest-defined test is:

 ```json
 {